psaikido/hugle.uk/pages/prose/Thesium/050-theocracy.md

 together with Root work to provide for them.

 Their Chieftan is called The Neem and it is primarily him who consults with Root.
-They now call their AI The Helper.
+They now call their AI 'The Helper'.
 The enculturation protocols had dropped off somewhat and Root had stood back to allow them to develop in their own way.
 It still collected all the data it could and kept watch over things.
 The anthropology sub AIs were very diligent in their observations, but they did